 https://www.oberton.org/wp-content/uploads/Obertonschieber_6.2_3d.png10001000wolfhttps://www.oberton.org/wp-content/uploads/logo-schmetterling-s.pngwolf2020-04-01 21:31:242025-02-27 13:18:10Overtone Slider and Other Teaching Material

-In just 3:20 minutes, this listening test opens your ears to a new dimension of hearing that only around 5% of musicians are aware of: overtone hearing.
+This auditory transformation opens your ears in just 3:20 minutes to a new dimension of hearing that only about 5% of musicians perceive: overtone hearing.
 This ability is essential for learning overtone singing.
 And it is a prerequisite for the practical implementation of vocal and choral phonetics.

 https://www.oberton.org/wp-content/uploads/listening-test-2-0-can-you-hear.jpg7201280Wolfgang Saushttps://www.oberton.org/wp-content/uploads/logo-schmetterling-s.pngWolfgang Saus2024-12-09 01:43:492024-12-09 01:43:49Listening Test 2.0: Can you Hear the New Hidden Melody – and a Surprise